• Skip to primary navigation

 3. Pay your medical bills in collections

-If your medical bills are recent and legitimate, you should pay them if you possibly can.
-Paying off your collections will improve your credit score, sometimes very significantly—in some situations, your score could increase by up to 125 points when you pay off a collection account.
+This means that paying off your collections will improve your credit score, sometimes very significantly—in some situations, your score could increase by up to 125 points when you pay off a collection account.

 Moreover, paying off your collections will keep debt collectors off your back.
-It’ll also clear the debt from your credit report altogether from July, 2022 onward.

 To pay your medical collections, you’ll need to contact the debt collectors handling your debt.
 However, before you pay, make sure that your debt collector is legit and that you’ve been charged correctly.
 You can do this by contacting your healthcare provider directly, reviewing your billing statement, and sending your debt collectors a debt verification letter.